American Knife & Tool Institute’s Lobbying Efforts to Ensure Protection of Lawful Knife Owners

 Summary: Removes gravity and automatic knives from list of illegal items to possess.

 Status: Signed by Governor March 23.
-Effective approximately August 8.
+Effective date approximately August 9.

 “AKTI thanks Senator Hill and Representative Lebsock for their sponsorship and support”